 This function may invoke the operating systems functions.
 Thus, some database systems may require the administration functions to be available in the current PATH.
-At this time, the :mysql backend requires mysqladmin :postgresql backend requires createdb. n and the create-database is a CLSQL extension.
+At this time, the :mysql backend requires mysqladmin and the :postgresql backend requires createdb.

+create-database is a CLSQL extension.